 Acupuncture is safe, natural, drug-free and effective.
 Here are a few studies:

-- Cancer - Evidence suggests that the holistic approach of Traditional Chinese Medicine is useful in the supportive care of cancer patients.
+Cancer – Evidence suggests that traditional Chinese medicine’s holistic approach is useful in cancer patients’ supportive care.

-- Fibromyalgia - A study conducted showed that acupuncture, when added to traditional fibromyalgia treatments, reduces pain and improves the quality of a patient's life.
+Fibromyalgia – A study conducted showed that acupuncture, when added to conventional fibromyalgia treatments, reduces pain and improves a patient’s life quality.

-- Depression - Electro-acupuncture can produce the same therapeutic results as drugs, but with fewer side effects and better symptomatic improvement.
+Depression – Electro-acupuncture can have the same therapeutic results as drugs, but with fewer side effects and better symptomatic improvement.

-- Morning Sickness - A study suggests that acupressure was extremely effective in controlling symptoms of nausea and vomiting, without adverse side effects.
+Morning Sickness – A study suggests that acupressure effectively controlled nausea and vomiting symptoms without adverse side effects.

 Neurotransmitter Theory – It believes that acupuncture stimulates the release of specific neurotransmitters that affect the immune system function.

-Autonomic Nervous System Theory – This theory believes that acupuncture stimulates the release of norepinephrine, acetylcholine and several types of opioids.
+Autonomic Nervous System Theory – This theory believes that acupuncture stimulates the release of opioids like substance.
 Through such mechanisms, the treatment affects changes in the autonomic nervous system and reduces pain.

 Gate Control Theory – Acupuncture activates specific receptors that inhibit the transmission of painful stimuli.

-Vascular-Interstitial Theory – Acupuncture affects the electrical system of the body, by allowing the transfer of material and electrical energy between healthy and injured tissues, aiding healing.
+Vascular-Interstitial Theory – Acupuncture affects the body’s electrical system by allowing the transfer of material and electrical energy between healthy and injured tissues, aiding healing.

 Blood Chemistry Theory – Acupuncture can both raise and diminish peripheral blood components, thereby regulating the body toward homoeostasis.

 The simple answer to this question is yes!
 Billions of people have used it for well over 2500 years to help get well and stay healthy, all without drugs and surgery.
-The U.S. Food and Drug Administration (FDA) also approved acupuncture needles for use by licensed practitioners in 1996.
-Acupuncturists are further required by the FDA to follow strict safety guidelines and use only sterile, nontoxic needles that are labelled for single use only.
+The U.S. Food and Drug Administration (FDA) also approved acupuncture needles for licensed practitioners in 1996.
+The FDA further requires acupuncturists to follow strict safety guidelines and use only sterile, nontoxic needles labelled for single use.

-Naturally, people associate needle pain with their experience with hypodermic needles, though, you can fit close to 10 acupuncture needles inside the tip of one hypodermic needle.
+Naturally, people associate needle pain with their experience.
 These needles are tiny, thin and flexible, about the size of a cat’s whisker.
 Once the needles put into the acupuncture points, some patients may experience mild tingling or a sensation of fullness, along with an increased sense of relaxation.
 These are all quite normal and suggest that the treatment is working.

 Each patient is different.
-The initial phase of the treatment plan is usually between 4-10 visits, while, the length of treatment depends on how long the condition has been present and how quickly the patient responds to treatment.
-Often, you will see a quicker improvement for those new disorders, while conditions that have been lingering a while tend to react slower.
+The treatment plan’s initial phase is usually between 4-10 visits.
+In contrast, the length of treatment depends on how long the condition has been present and how quickly the patient responds to treatment.
+You will often see a quicker improvement for those new disorders.
+At the same time, conditions that have been lingering a while tend to react slower.